A reader has asked:

 The answer to the question depends on whether the last day of employment is before or after the date of discharge from bankruptcy.
 There are three cases:

-- the last day of your employment is before you went bankrupt In this case the redundancy pay is treated as an asset that you owned when you went bankrupt and it therefore belongs to the OR (see 31.5.32 in the Insolvency Service Technical manual)
+- the last day of your employment is before you went bankrupt In this case the redundancy pay is treated as an asset that you owned when you went bankrupt and it therefore belongs to the Official Receiver (OR).

-- the last day of employment is after bankruptcy but before discharge Here the redundancy pay is treated as an “after-acquired asset”.
-You are obliged to notify the OR about this and the OR will arrange for it to be paid to him (see 31.5.34 in the above manual)
+- the last day of employment is after bankruptcy but before discharge Here the redundancy pay is treated as an “after-acquired asset“.
+You are obliged to notify the OR about this and the OR will arrange for it to be paid to him.

 - the last day of employment is after discharge In this case the money does not go to the Official Receiver as an asset, it belongs to you.
-This applies even if you have a BRO or a BRU, see Section 11 of the Discharge section of the Case Help Manual.
+This applies even if you have a Bankruptcy Restriction Order.

-The reader didn’t give specific dates, but as he will have been discharged after 12 months and as Income Payments Arrangements run for 3 years and his has only a year to go, it is clear that he must already have been discharged – so he will be able to keep his redundancy pay.
+The reader didn’t give specific dates, but as he will have been discharged after 12 months and as Income Payments Arrangements run for 3 years and his has only a year to go, it is clear that he must already have been discharged.
+In this case he will be able to keep his redundancy pay.